 Look into Mosquito Misting & Barrier Treatments

-Palmetto Mosquito Control offers two popular treatments that decrease the amount of flying insects around your home: Mosquito Misting Treatments and Mosquito Barrier Treatments.
+Palmetto Mosquito Control’s mosquito exterminators offer two popular mosquito treatments that decrease the number of flying insects around your home: Mosquito Misting Treatments and Mosquito Barrier Treatments.

 Mosquito Misting Systems provide the most effective and consistent control for Mosquitoes and helps control gnats and ticks as well.
-The system provides a mist through nozzles hidden throughout your landscaping.
+A home mosquito misting system provides a mist through nozzles hidden throughout your landscaping.
 The Misting System will mist automatically two to three times a day for 45 seconds and you can manually mist the system via remote.

 Monthly Mosquito Barrier Treatments are best for consistent control around your yard during mosquito and gnat season.
 This is a cost-effective way to kill and repel new batches of mosquitoes after hurricane season.
 Barrier treatments are usually performed every 2-4 weeks and are customized to your specific needs with an outdoor inspection that includes looking for mosquito breeding and harborage areas.
 Both Misting Systems and Barrier Treatment Programs offer Green options that are very effective as well.